How to integrate Everhour MCP with LangChain

 Introduction

 This guide walks you through connecting Everhour to LangChain using the Composio tool router.
-By the end, you'll have a working Everhour agent that can list all clients for this workspace, retrieve expense categories for new report, get my everhour user profile details, list all expenses from last quarter through natural language commands.
+By the end, you'll have a working Everhour agent that can list all clients for this workspace, retrieve expense categories for new report, get your everhour user profile details through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Everhour account through Composio's Everhour MCP server.